Champagne Guy de Chassey

 Brut Cuvée Antide

 Vinified and aged in oak barrels, exclusively old vines.
-Pale gold, woody dimension with red fruits, fruit paste.
+Light gold, woody dimension with red fruits, fruit paste.
 Fleshy attack, fine bubbles, very fresh and long.
 The fruit remains very present, the wood is well integrated.
 Gold Medal Mondial de Bruxelles 2022, Coup de Cœur Guide Veron 2020.

 Cuvée Euphrasie

 Multi-vintage assemblage: 85% Chardonnay from 2012, 15% Pinot Noir from 2011.
 Bottled March 5, 2015, 10 years on lees.
-Subtly floral, mandarin, meringue, praline, candied citrus note.
+Subtly floral, mandarin, meringue, praline, candied citrus notes.
 On the palate generous, candied lemon, kiwi, fine flowers.
 Balance between freshness and roundness.
 Stainless steel, no MLF, manual riddling.

 85% Chardonnay (2012), 15% Pinot Noir (2011) · 6.5 g/l · 120 months aging · Premier Cru Tauxières-Mutry